 That is not to say she didn’t take precautions; her legs and arm stumps were checked regularly during the trek, and she had plenty of extra padding for her prosthetics.
 Corinne understood that she couldn’t complete her goal if she didn’t take care of herself along the way.

-You may be wondering what would motivate her to do one amazing feat after another, well, in her own words: “Subconsciously, I must feel the need to prove a point.
+You may be wondering: what would motivate someone like Corrinne Hutton, a quadruple amputee, to do one amazing feat after another.
+Well, in her own words: “Subconsciously, I must feel the need to prove a point.
 I need to show other people that I can do more than they think I can.”

-She has indeed proven it, overcoming every obstacle that was set before her – including Africa’s highest peak.
+She has indeed proven it, overcoming every obstacle that was set before her – including her ability to conquer Kilimanjaro, Africa’s highest peak.

-It is her hope to raise funds and generate awareness for others in similar positions, and her goal is to diminish the “social isolation” which many amputees face in our society.
+It is her hope to raise funds and generate awareness for others in similar positions, and her goal is to diminish the “social isolation” which many a quadruple amputee and others with similar disabilities face in our society.

-If you’d like to get in touch with Corinne, or just find out what she’ll be up to next, you can visit her fundraising page.
-Corinne is the founder of Finding Your Feet, which is dedicated to helping other amputees find their way in society, and even offers wonderful benefits, such as medical massages, to those who need it.
+If you’d like to get in touch with Corinne Hutton, or just find out what she’ll be up to next, you can visit her fundraising page.
+Corinne Hutton is the founder of Finding Your Feet, which is dedicated to helping other amputees find their way in society and even offers wonderful benefits, such as medical massages, to those who need it.